natalieagus/ws2812b/README.md

 WS2812B is a intelligent control LED light source that the control circuit and RGB chip are integrated in a package of 5050 components.
 You The data transfer protocol use single **NZR** communication mode.
 This driver is written in [Lucid](https://alchitry.com/lucid) and is meant to be run on [Alchitry Au](https://www.sparkfun.com/products/16527) Boards + [Alchitry Br](https://www.sparkfun.com/products/16524) prototype element board.

+## RAM Usage
+Checkout the matrix-ram branch for implementation with RAM.

 ## Demo

 Upon compilation, connect the `DIN` pin of WS2812B to Br pin `C49`, as defined in the constraint file: